-More than any time before, this generation of youth in India have seen a transformation of their environment.
+The speed and complexity of change has impacted on a number of societal institutions, class, family, community, workplace, political institution, financial structure and government.
+More than any time before, this generation of youth in India has seen a transformation of its environment.
 They have scrambled out of communal violence and terror strikes.
 They have also lived through nearly-cataclysmic natural disasters ---- earthquakes and tsunamis---and manmade ones.
 How have they grown through all this?
 How does this impact on their social behaviour and on their interactions with social institutions?
 What role does religion play in their lives and how do they negotiate modernity?
 How does this impact on their economic behaviour?
+What will be the legacy of the ongoing radical transformations, particularly affecting the young, in this first decade of the 21st century?

-What, in fact are the challenges that young people see?
-The introduction to a conference volume on Youth in Transition in Asia summarises them for Asia (Gale and Fahey 2005).
+The introduction to a conference volume on Youth in Transition in Asia summarises the challenges facing the young in Asia [Gale and Fahey 2005].
 Young people today are marrying later, having fewer children; but their mobility has meant a gradual erosion of family support leading to a 'me' generation.
 While there is a promise of better jobs and more comfortable lifestyles, the wherewithal to achieve them is still too scarce.
 More of less this is true for India.
-The 'new middle class' that Fernandes (2006) wrote about has been joined by millions more that are joining their ranks and sharpening the competition.
+The 'new middle class' that Fernandes (2006) wrote about has bloated, becoming more diverse and inevitably showing fissures running vertical and horizontal.
+Class tensions overlap and intersect other social tensions: caste, community and gender.
+These are most evident in urban India where increasingly the young are visible and vocal.